Important Safety Information

 Rhophylac is derived from human plasma.
 The risk of transmission of infectious agents, including viruses and, theoretically, the Creutzfeldt-Jakob disease (CJD) agent, cannot be completely eliminated.

 Immune Thrombocytopenic Purpura: The most serious adverse reactions in patients receiving Rho(D) immune globulin have been observed in the treatment of ITP.
-ITP patients being treated with Rhophylac should be monitored for signs and symptoms of intravascular hemolysis, including back pain, shaking chills, fever, and hemoglobinuria.
+ITP patients being treated with Rhophylac should be alerted to and monitored for signs and symptoms of intravascular hemolysis, including back pain, shaking chills, fever, and hematuria.
 Potentially serious complications of intravascular hemolysis include clinically compromising anemia, acute renal insufficiency, and, very rarely, disseminated intravascular coagulation, and death.

-The most common adverse reactions observed in the treatment of ITP are chills, pyrexia/increased body temperature, and headache.
-Mild extravascular hemolysis has also been observed.
-In patients with preexisting anemia, weigh the benefits of Rhophylac against the potential risk of increasing the severity of the anemia.
+The most common adverse reactions observed in the treatment of ITP (>14% of patients) are chills, pyrexia/increased body temperature, headache, and hemolysis.
+In patients with preexisting anemia, Rhophylac may increase the severity of anemia.